BrainCallus/da-ml-itmo-2023-2024/README.md

-# data-analysis-itmo-2023
+# Data analysis and machine learning 2023-2024
-Solutions of the laboratory works from CT Itmo data analysis course
+Solutions of the laboratory works from CT Itmo data analysis and machine learning courses